-I recently paid off the mortgage on my first rental property.
-When I wrote about paying off the mortgage, many people thought I should have kept the mortgage for tax purposes.
-The idea is the mortgage will provide such a great tax benefit that it is better to have it, than to pay it off.
-When you look at the math you will make more money off the rental property by paying off the mortgage than keeping the loan and tax benefits.
+I paid off the mortgage on my first rental property a couple of years ago.
+I used all the income coming in from my rentals to pay off the loan on one property.
+When I wrote an article on my blog about paying off the mortgage, many people thought I should have kept the mortgage for tax purposes.
+They thought the mortgage would provide such a great tax benefit that it is better to have it, than pay it off.
+However, when you look at the math keeping the mortgage simply for tax purposes does not make sense.
+That does not mean it always makes sense to pay off the mortgage, but do not keep the mortgage simply to save money on taxes.

 For more information on my rental properties and strategies; check out my complete guide to purchasing long-term rentals.